NoahRoySick/Software-Project-Management/Projects/SuperTuxKart QA Workflow: A Case Study/README.md

 - **SuperTuxKart:**
   The open-source game used to provide realistic test scenarios.
 - **Agile Tools:**
-  Platforms such as Jira or Trello are used to set up and manage the bug tracking board and simulate sprint workflows.
+  Platforms such as Jira will be used to set up and manage the bug tracking board and simulate sprint workflows.
 - **Documentation:**
   Markdown files, spreadsheets, or any standard documentation tool to record test plans, bug reports, and risk analyses.

 ### Expected Outcomes

-By working through this case study, you will have:
+By working through this case study, I will showcase:

 - Developed a robust QA workflow that mirrors industry practices.
-- Demonstrated your ability to systematically test and document issues in a game environment.
+- Demonstrated my ability to systematically test and document issues in a game environment.
-- Shown proficiency in Agile methodologies, highlighting how iterative feedback and risk management play crucial roles in ensuring game quality.
+- Show proficiency in Agile methodologies, highlighting how iterative feedback and risk management play crucial roles in ensuring game quality.
-- Created a portfolio project that is both detailed and relevant, illustrating your readiness to contribute to QA teams—and eventually transition into project management roles—in the game industry.
+- Created a portfolio project that is both detailed and relevant, illustrating my readiness to contribute to QA teams—and eventually transition into project management roles—in the game industry.

-### Future Applications

-The processes and methodologies documented in this case study are not limited to **SuperTuxKart**.
-They can be adapted and scaled to other game projects, providing a flexible framework that reflects best practices in game QA.
-Whether you work in an indie studio or aim to join a large game company, the skills and insights gained here will serve as a strong foundation for your career advancement.